-Naked children leapt from the ramshackle pier in the tropical downpour, laughing and screaming as lightning flickering across the edges of a sky as threatening as any I’ve yet seen.
+Naked children leapt from the ramshackle pier in the tropical downpour, laughing and screaming as lightning flickered across the edges of a sky as threatening as any I’ve yet seen.

 “That boat?”
 I asked hopefully, indicating the larger and (slightly) more seaworthy-looking of the two pieces of junk lashed to the pier.

 “No, the other one,” he replied, pointing at the crappy little outrigger.

 “Seriously?
 Five hours in that?
 Going across that?!”
 I said, pointing out over the ominous waters.
 This did not look like a good idea…

 A couple of days earlier I’d been snorkelling with whale sharks in Donsol (an amazing experience) and was now trying to get to Boracay; the most direct route was a short ferry from Pilar (near Donsol) over to Masbate City on Masbate Island (one of the more nondescript towns I’ve ever been stuck in overnight), then a 5-hour ferry crossing from Balud on the far side of Masbate over to Panay Island, and finally a bus to Boracay.
 Not exactly direct, but such is the nature of overland travel in the sprawling archipelago that is the Philippines.